CERTCC/Vultron/docs/topics/behavior_logic/deployment_bt.md

 - the deploy fix task can run,
 - the case status is updated to $q^{cs} \in D$, and
 - $CD$ emits on *Success*

 Should the deployment sequence fail for any reason, a fallback is possible if undeployed mitigations are available.

-Finally, returning to the top part of the tree, Participants might choose to monitor the deployment process should they have the need to.
+(D) Finally, returning to the top part of the tree, Participants might choose to monitor the deployment process should they have the need to.